ais-one/cookbook/BACKLOG.md

 - [backend-testing] change out of jest? use native assert instead of chai
 - [vue3] VueCrudX (update to VueJS 3 and Vuetify 3)
 - [vue3] https://github.com/vueComponent/ant-design-vue/issues/1913

-const authorName = book?.author?.firstName ??
-'Unknown'
-if undefined, then 'Unkonwn'

 ---